getreu/tp-note/docs/source/tpnote--manpage.md

 >   Edit only mode: opens the external text editor, but not the file
     viewer.
 This disables Tp-Note's internal file watcher and web server, unless '`-v`' is given.
+Alternatively you can set the environment variable '`TPNOTE_BROWSER=""`' to the empty string.
 Another way to permanently disable the web server is to set the configuration variable '`arg_default.edit=true`'.
 When '`--edit --view`' appear together, both the  editor and the viewer will open and the `arg_default.edit` variable is ignored.

 **-p**, **\--port**=*PORT*